List of Great Old Ones: Nyogtha

 Nyogtha (The Thing That Should Not Be) appears in Henry Kuttner's short story "The Salem Horror" (1937).
-According to the story, the Necronomicon refers to Nyogtha as "the Dweller in Darkness"—an epithet used by August Derleth in the story of the same name to refer to Nyarlathotep; thus, it may be that Nyogtha is yet another of Nyarlathotep's nigh-endless avatars.
-Nyogtha appears as a shapeless, dark mass.
+According to the story, the Necronomicon refers to Nyogtha as "the Dweller in Darkness"—an epithet used by August Derleth in the story of the same name to refer to Nyarlathotep; thus, it possibly that Nyogtha is yet another of Nyarlathotep's nigh-endless avatars.
+However, it is generally thought that the two are distinct entities, and that Nyogtha is also thought to be a descendant of Ubbo-Sathla.

+Nyogtha appears as a amorphous mass composed of an unidentifiable sticky black substance.
+It is capable of extruding tentacles from this mass to manipulate the environment around it.

 In his short story "Path of Corruption," Steve Berman has a group of New Orleans-based hustlers worshipping Nyogtha.

 In the 1965 horror film Dark Intruder Nyogtha is mentioned towards the end as part of an invocation uttered by Professor Malaki to various demons, along with Goetic demons such as Astaroth and Asmodeus.

 O

 Oorn

 Oorn is mentioned in the book Mad Moon of Dreams (1987) by Brian Lumley.
 She is the wife of the reptilian Mnomquah.
 She has the form of a huge tentacled mollusk, with snaking appendages that can spew digestive fluid on things she wishes to eat.
 Like her husband, her only true worshippers are the Men of Leng and the Moon-beasts.
 A temple devoted to Oorn and Mnomquah is near Sarkomand in the Dreamlands.